GitHub Actions

 • Secrets (such as ${{ secrets.API_KEY }}) become environment variable references (such as ${API_KEY}) with comments indicating they must be configured on your agents.
 See managing secrets for configuration options.

 • Actions require case-by-case handling.
 Setup actions assume tools are pre-installed on agents.
-Cache and artifact actions are translated to Buildkite plugins and commands.
+Cache and artifact actions are translated to Buildkite Pipelines plugins and commands.
 GitHub-specific actions (such as github-script or codeql) may require custom solutions in Buildkite Pipelines - contact the Buildkite Support team for assistance.

 • Path filtering (paths, paths-ignore, or dorny/paths-filter) is translated to if_changed attribute in Buildkite Pipelines.